by Dr. Bill Rawls

 Dairy products (with the exception of cultured yogurt/kefir) are notorious for growing toxic mold.
-Dairy is a challenge for people who lack the enzyme that breaks down lactose.
+Dairy is also a challenge for people who lack the enzyme that breaks down lactose.
 Milk proteins are also very allergenic for some people.

-Meat proteins are not irritating to the gut, but high concentrations of protein can also be a challenge to the digestive system.
-Red meat laden with saturated fat is the hardest meat to digest.
+Meat proteins are not irritating to the gut, but high concentrations of protein can be a challenge to the digestive system.
+Red meat laden with saturated fat is the hardest to digest.
 Poultry and fish are easier for most people to digest.

 Cooked vegetables are generally the best tolerated of all foods.
 Cooking (ideally steaming) breaks down fiber and releases nutrients.
 Cooking also kills mold, microbes, and parasite eggs.

-In the modern world, the perception of threat is always present; just going about life is stressful.
-People come to accept chronic stress as a normal part of daily life because they do not know anything different.
+In the modern world, the perception of threat is always present; just going about day-to-day life is stressful.
+People have come to accept chronic stress as a normal part of daily life because they do not know anything different.

 Of all systems in the body, the gastrointestinal system is the most affected.
 Chronic stress inhibits gastrointestinal function and slows the movement of food materials through the gut.
 Secretion of digestive enzymes is inhibited and the digestive process is compromised.
 Everything gets backed up.

-Slowed emptying of the stomach causes acid to splash into the lower esophagus causing burning and the erosive properties of lectin-loaded foods are compounded.
+Slowed emptying of the stomach causes acid to splash into the lower esophagus and cause burning, and the erosive properties of lectin-loaded foods are compounded.
 Chronic stomach irritation and erosions are a common consequence.